mrbonsoir/mrbonsoir.github.io/_posts/2019-15-07-Color-blindness-for-the-people.markdown

 ## Color blindness
 A good start is to look at the wikipedia page on [color blindness][CVDwiki-link].
 The eye has three cones acting as light sensors called LMS for **Long**, **Medium** and **Short** wavelengths.
 A *popular* type of CVD is a missing or misplaced cone resulting in a modified processing of the signal once received and transmitted to the brain.

 Already a choice can be made on *where the deficiency starts* that will influence the simulation of an image viewed by a person with CVD.
-Some simulation will stop at the **LMS** level, meaning the projection of the signal on the cone space and other with go further and integrate how the signal is modified and pre-processed for the brain.
+Some simulation will stop at the **LMS** level, meaning the projection of the signal on the cone space and other will go further and integrate how the signal is modified and pre-processed for the brain.

 For the rest of this post we will remain in **3D** space, work in **LMS** and **RGB** color spaces.
 This will be convenient for the CVD simulations.